NaomiProject/naomi-docs/introduction.md

 Naomi is developed in [Python](https://www.python.org/) and mainly based on the [Jasper](https://jasperproject.github.io/) framework.

-Naomi is highly modular software that can be extended through "Plugins" in any of the module blocks in the architectural diagram below.
+Naomi is highly modular software that can be extended through "Plugins" installed in any of the module blocks in the architectural diagram below.
-Plugins give Naomi a wide array of capabilities, from User Interfaces, to the ability to interact with a large and growing number of physical Things.
+Plugins give Naomi a wide array of capabilities, from User Interfaces, to the ability to interact with a large and growing number of physical things.
-Plugins may come from the Naomi distribution or be created and installed by the user in their Naomi instance.
+Plugins may come with the Naomi distribution or be created and installed by the user in their Naomi instance.

 The overall architecture of Naomi is shown in the figure below: